Planning a Successful LSLR Program

 Finding the Right Tools Choosing the right tools

-It’s helpful to set up a data storage system in advance that can communicate with other tools you’ll be using such as construction management software.
-We recommend it being flexible enough to make changes as you proceed but try your best to capture all of the information you want to track starting on Day 1 and using the experience gained from other programs regarding the different scenarios you may come across.
+It’s helpful to set up a data management system that can communicate with other tools you’ll be using such as construction management software.
+We recommend it being flexible enough to make changes as you proceed.
 Having program management software with geographic information systems (GIS) capabilities to capture and share project data—from existing public records and pre- and post-construction photos, to resident information and sampling results—will help effectively manage the program and streamline reporting and communication requirements.
+Storing all of the information in one place will make sure your team is organized and can access resources efficiently and help minimize errors.

 “GIS can be used to predict length of service lines,” shares Colleen Heath, a distribution expert who has worked on several small-scale programs in New England.
 “It can be used to create maps showing other municipal projects in the area to create efficiencies during construction and can be exported into Excel to expedite the repetitive process of tracking replacements.”